It’s time to compare two best-selling models, Roomba i3 (i3+) and Shark IQ XL RV101AE model.

 |Check On Amazon (Roomba i3) and (Roomba i3+)||Check on Amazon|

-BottomLine: Except selective room cleaning, Roomba i3 is a bit ahead with everything.
-And need self-emptying, go with the i3+ model.
+BottomLine: Besides selective room cleaning, Roomba i3 is a bit forward in everything compared to the Shark IQ model.

 - Full Specifications Comparison Table